Harshavardhan1636/AgriAssist/PROJECT_ANALYSIS.md

 ## Executive Summary

 AgriAssist is an innovative AI-powered crop health analysis platform designed to help farmers detect plant diseases, assess severity, and receive treatment recommendations.
 The platform combines computer vision, generative AI, and agricultural expertise to create a "Digital Health Twin" for farms.
-With recent enhancements including user authentication, demo mode, and improved data handling, the project is well-positioned for growth and real-world deployment.
+With recent enhancements including user authentication, demo mode, community knowledge sharing, sustainable farming advisor, and climate resilience planning, the project is well-positioned for growth and real-world deployment.

 ## Strengths (Pros)